DRASHHTIPATEL/PROGRAMMING-_IN-PYTHON_CE259/README.md

 Sample Output 3 2 1 1
 Explanation:
 There are 3 distinct words.
 Here, "bcdef" appears twice in the input at the first and last positions.
 The other words appear once each.
 The order of the first appearances are "bcdef", "abcdefg" and "bcde" which corresponds to the output.

+**practical 7**
+Lapindrome is defined as a string which when split in the middle, gives two halves having the same characters and same frequency of each cha odd number of characters in the string, we ignore the middle character and check for racter.
+If there 1,2 Page 3 of 3 are lapindrome.
+For example gaga is a lapindrome, since the two halves ga and ga have the same characters with same frequency.
+Also, abccab, rotor and xyzxy are a few examples of lapindromes.
+Note that abbaab is NOT a lapindrome.
+The two halves contain the same characters but their frequencies do not match.
+Your task is simple.
+Given a string, you need to tell if it is a lapindrome